macformula/racecar/docs/docs/tutorials/ssh-signing.md

     ssh-keygen -t ed25519 -C "your_github_email@example.com"
     ```

+    ???
+Failure "Windows: `ssh-keygen` not recognized"

+        Older versions of Windows do not include SSH so it must be installed separately.

+        1. Open the __Settings__ app.
+Go to __System__ then __Optional Features__.
+        2. Click __Add a feature__ and search for "OpenSSH."
+        3. Install the feature.
+Restart your computer.
+        4. Add the OpenSSH directory to your PATH.

+            The default location is `C:\Windows\System32\OpenSSH`

+        Open a new terminal.
+You should be able to execute `ssh-keygen` and other `ssh` commands.

     Save to the default location `c:/Users/YOU/.ssh/id_ed25519` and do not enter a passphrase.
 This will allow you to use the key without entering a password every time you push to GitHub.

     Continue with the following commands: